-The RMP Rule would require facilities to register with the EPA if they have a regulated substance in a quantity greater than the threshold quantity.
-The proposed rule requires facilities to register with the EPA within three years of the date of the publication of the final rule.
-The content of the registration would include the name and address of the facility, the facility's Dun and Bradstreet number, the regulated substances on site and the quantities, and the facility's Standard Industrial Code (SIC) that apply to the use of each regulated substance.
+The RMP Rule requires facilities to register with the EPA if they have a regulated substance in a quantity greater than the threshold quantity.
+The content of the registration would include the name and address of the facility, the facility's Dun and Bradstreet number, the regulated substances on site and the quantities, and the facility's North American Industry Classification System Code (NAICS) that apply to the use of each regulated substance.
 Most of these registration requirements are already reported under the SARA Title III.

-If the information on registration changes (e.g. quantity change, new chemicals added, chemicals are no longer used) after the submittal of the registration, facilities would be required to file an amended registration form within 60 days.
+If the information on registration changes (e.g., a change that requires a revised offsite consequence analysis or a revised process hazard analysis or hazard review) after the submittal of the registration or most recent update, facilities would be required to file an amended registration form within six (6) months.

-Appendix D Sources of Information
+Appendix D Sources of Information This Page Intentionally Blank